 Our Smart Carts provided a significantly cheaper solution, compared to other warehouse management systems (WMS) and technology.
-The carts, powered by DCX Software, automatically directed pickers through the pick path that was integrated through an iPad on the cart.
+The carts, powered by DCX Software Suite, automatically directed pickers through the pick path that was integrated through an iPad on the cart.
 The iPad utilizes a Bluetooth scanner for location and item verification and eliminates the need for expensive pick-to-light bars on the case flow shelves.

 The carts can be configured a few ways (two or three shelves high), depending upon the wave size and box sizes needed.
-The DCX Software groups containers in waves based upon which aisles are required in order to maximize picking efficiencies on the cart.
+The DCX Software Suite groups containers in waves based upon which aisles are required in order to maximize picking efficiencies on the cart.
 When a wave of containers is released, the container labels for that wave are automatically printed.
-An operator will then take the labels and apply them to the correct boxes as determined by the DCX cubing logic and scan each container into a cart slot to begin picking.
+An operator will then take the labels and apply them to the correct boxes as determined by the DCX Software Suite's cubing logic and scan each container into a cart slot to begin picking.
 Pickers are now picking orders directly into their shipping containers, eliminating a step at pack-out and space needed for tote storage.

-MMCI Order Fulfillment also updated the controls system of the carousels and provided DCX Software to drive the carousels.
+MMCI Order Fulfillment also updated the controls system of the carousels and provided DCX Software Suite to drive the carousels.
 This warehouse automation allows our carts to integrate with carousel and allows picking directly from the carousel into a cart.

-With our Smart Carts and DCX Software integration, Concordia was able to achieve the same efficiencies at a third of the cost of other WMS solutions.
+With our Smart Carts and DCX Software Suite integration, Concordia was able to achieve the same efficiencies at a third of the cost of other WMS solutions.
 Software and carousel integration through the cart’s iPad eliminated the need for the pick-to-light equipment on the case flow shelves, reducing the resources spent on equipment upkeep.
 Now, Concordia only needs to worry itself with regular software updates that MMCI Order Fulfillment provides ongoing support for.
 Picking directly into the box on the cart eliminated a step at pack-out, increasing productivity and helping to reduce wait times and congestion on the conveyor.

 How Can We Help?